 - How do I fix error code 0xa00f4244 NoCamerasAreAttached?

 - 2. Make sure you turn on the Camera app

 - 4. Scan for malware

 - How to stop antivirus from blocking my camera?

 - How can I fix 0xa00f4244 nocamerasareattached on Windows 11?

 - How do I fix my laptop camera not found?

 1. Check drivers

-- Right-click on the camera device and select Update driver.
+- Navigate to Cameras and expand the sub-menu in order to see your camera, then right-click on the camera device and select Update driver.

 If your driver is up to date but the issue is resilient, there’s a chance the latest driver update broke the camera for you.
 In this case, we advise you to try and roll back the camera driver.